Justinator/FoxStructures2019/README.md

 # :metal: Getting started

-# :open_file_folder: Basic File Structure
+# :open_file_folder: Basic Folder Structure

+## images

+## inc

+The inc folder contains items included in the header and footer, portfolio navigation, svg-icons and more functions that the site uses.

-## :page_with_curl: Pages
+## :milky_way: js

-Each individual page is titled page - page title ex. about = page-about.php
+The js folder holds all your JavaScript files

-## :dancer: Styles
+## :dancer: scss

-Do not make style changes in the css directory.
 The styles for the website are all in the \_scss directory.
 Each individual page has had its own style sheet setup for styles unique to that page, and then there are sheets setup for general styling like the footer or typography.
 The \_variables.scss sheet has site wide variables that can be used in your scss sheets.

-## \_scss folder
+## scss folder

 ### Variables